 This is a desk-based archaeological assessment and includes a collation of existing written and graphic information to identify the likely archaeological potential of the proposed rehabilitation area.
-The line of the Grand Canal (RMP GA101-007--- and RMP GA109-054---) and a holy well (RMP GA109-008---) should be avoided by the rehabilitation works (see table 4).
+The line of the Grand Canal (RMP GA101-007--- and RMP GA109-054---) and a holy well (RMP GA109-008---) should be avoided by the rehabilitation works with a 20m buffer (see table 5).
+There are several archaeological finds known from the bog.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.